DealCheck comes with a robust property template system designed to help you save time and reduce manual data entry when analyzing new properties.

 Managing Your Property Templates

-To manage your templates, first, navigate to the Settings page via the link at the top right of our web app:
+To manage your templates, first, navigate to the Settings page via the link at the top right of our website:

 Next, scroll down to the Property Templates section and select the template category you'd like to work on (rental, BRRRR, flip or wholesale):